Charter 1 Boat Charters and Tours Rottnest

-Make sure any vessel you’re considering is in-survey.
-An in-survey commercial vessel has met strict national safety standards — physical engineering tests, full emergency equipment, certified crew, and operational compliance at all times.
-Not every boat on the water qualifies, and it’s the single most important box to tick before anything else.
+Make sure any vessel you’re considering is commercially “in-survey”.
+An in-survey commercial vessel has met strict national safety standards for the activities it offers — physical engineering tests, emergency equipment carried, operated by certified crew, and strict operational compliance.
+Not every boat qualifies, making it the single most important box to tick before moving forward.

 WHAT ARE YOU ACTUALLY PAYING FOR?

 What you see on the day is just the surface.
-Behind every charter operation are significant ongoing costs — pen fees, insurance, maintenance, crew, compliance, and the administrative work that keeps it all running — most of which need to be recovered across a season that’s shorter than people realise.
-Add in the days lost to weather, and it’s fair to say there’s a lot more going on beneath the waterline than meets the eye.
+Behind every charter operation are significant ongoing costs — pen fees, insurance, maintenance, crew, compliance, and the administrative work that keeps it all running — all of which need to be recovered across a narrow seasonal window.
+Less days lost to weather.

 HOW DO I KNOW WHICH BOAT IS RIGHT FOR ME?